Radiofax valve logo

 The main short wave receiving aerial at The Forge was a horizontal triangular loop between poles at each end of The Forge and in a small oak tree beside the stream across the yard.
 A balanced twin wire feeder dropped down into the building.

 From a south east sloping mountainside at An Cheathrú Trasna/Carrowtrasna in Inishowen East, Co.
-Donegal, 3910kHz was transmitted for night time 5PM to 2AM from a full wave dipole with an open wire feeder, 6205kHz had a colinear of three dipoles while 12,255kHz fed a vertical dipole with triple reflectors aiming south east, passing over the Foyle and audible by groundwave almost into Belfast.
+Donegal, 3910kHz was transmitted for night time, 5PM to 2AM, from a full wave dipole with an open wire feeder, 6205kHz had a colinear of three dipoles while 12,255kHz fed a vertical dipole with triple reflectors aiming south east, passing over the Foyle and audible by groundwave almost into Belfast.

 One of the 12,255kHz reflectors under test in Surrey